All About Ship Pilots

 The states with the most job growth for Ship Pilot are Nevada, Georgia, and Tennessee.
 Watch out if you plan on working in Kentucky, Indiana, or Oregon.
 These states have the worst job growth for this type of profession.

-Salary for a Ship Pilot
+Ship Pilot Salary

-The average yearly salary of a Ship Pilot ranges between $35,410 and $144,690.
+The typical yearly salary for Ship Pilots is somewhere between $35,410 and $144,690.

 Ship Pilots who work in Texas, Oregon, or Maryland, make the highest salaries.